-4.1.Adapting the SERVQUAL diagnostic
+4.1.
+Adapting the SERVQUAL diagnostic

-Prior to its application, the revised SERVQUAL scale (Parasuraman et al., 1991) was pre-tested and 3 of its 22 items discarded (on account of limited relevancy in the insurance context).
-To the remaining 19 items, 24 additional were added, from the literature, to constitute a 43-item questionnaire that was then used in data collection.
-The items included were:
+Prior to its application, the SERVQUAL scale (Parasuraman et al., 1991) was pre-tested and 3 of its 22 items discarded (on account of limited relevancy in the insurance context), which resulted in retention of only 19 items.
+To these, 24 additional items from the literature were added to constitute a 43-item questionnaire that was then used in data collection.
+The insurers' questionnaires comprised 43 statements relating to expectations of excellent insurers only, while the insureds' questionnaires had 86 attributes in total (43 relating to expectations of excellent insurers and the other 43 relating to perceptions of respective insurers).
+All statements were carefully crafted and realigned to suit the insurance environment.
+The items sourced from the SERVQUAL metric were:

-Dimension From the SERVQUAL metric From the Literature Tangibles modern equipments (EQUIPTE), appealing physical facilities (PHYSFA), user friendly facilities (FACILIT), and use of appealing promotional materials (PROMO) convenient location (LOCATE), ample parking space (PARK), and attractive furniture and interiors (FURNTE) Reliability will promise to do something by a certain time and do so (DOSOM), sincere interest in solving complaints (INTESOL), perform services right first time (FIRSTIM), and issue error free records and communications (ERROFR) financially stable (FINANC), transact products and services of the highest quality (PRODTS), have consistent customer- focused easy to understand underwriting policies (UNDPOL), price competitively their products and services (PRICE), effectively use the internet to transact business (INTERNT), and provide indemnity without hassles (INDEMN) Responsiveness tell customers when services will be performed (TELCUS), are conscious of time and coordinate well service activities (TIMELY), will always be willing to help (WILLNG), and will never be too busy to respond (TOBUSY) constantly communicate with customers (COCOM), adapt methods of communication to suit customers needs (ADAPTIV), identify customers needs and provide products and services to meet these needs (CRETIV), and facilitate seamless/unhindered flow of customers (SEFLW) Assurance behaviour of employees instils confidence (BEHAV), customers feel safe in transactions (CUSAFE), employees are consistently courteous (COUTES), and employees have knowledge to answer customers (KNWLG) claimants are assured of best possible attention (CLASS), customers are engaged in post-service communication (POSTSV), employees give accurate representation of products and services (ACCREP), employees have knowledge and skills to competently perform (KNWSKL), and customers are assured of highest product/service quality through provision of appropriate guarantees (GUANTS) Empathy employees give customers individual attention (INDVAT), have operating hours convenient to all (CONVHR), and companies have customers' best interest at heart (CUSINT) employees demonstrate integrity and trustworthiness (INTEGRIT), welcome complaints and criticisms (WELCP), are committed to ethics and promote ethical behaviour (ETHICAL), use reliable knowledgeable and efficient distribution outlets (DISTCH), and differentiate adequately their products and services (DIFFRNT)
+- Tangibles (four items: modern equipments (coded as EQUIPTE), appealing physical facilities (PHYSFA), user friendly facilities (FACILIT), and use of appealing promotional materials (PROMO)). - Reliability (four items: will promise to do something by a certain time and do so (coded as DOSOM), sincere interest in solving complaints (INTESOL), perform services right first time (FIRSTIM), and issue error free records and communications (ERROFR)). - Responsiveness (four items: tell customers when services will be performed (coded as TELCUS), are conscious of time and coordinate well service activities (TIMELY), will always be willing to help (WILLNG), and will never be too busy to respond (TOBUSY)). - Assurance (four items: behaviour of employees instils confidence (coded as BEHAV), customers feel safe in transactions (CUSAFE), employees are consistently courteous (COUTES), and employees have knowledge to answer customers (KNWLG)). - Empathy (three items: employees give customers individual attention (coded as INDVAT), have operating hours convenient to all (CONVHR), and companies have customers' best interest at heart (CUSINT)).